 What Is The Difference Between Pipe Coupling And Union?

-While a union is for joining and disassembling components of a piping system, it is designed to be easy for connecting two pipes or components, but lets you take them apart whenever needed, perfect for maintenance or replacement.
+While a union is for joining and disassembling components of a piping system, it is easy to connect two pipes or components, and to take them apart whenever needed for maintenance or replacement.
 It’s a reusable connection with a threaded middle section.

 So, which one should you use?

-And, building codes generally don’t tell you to use one or the other.
-The choice depends on the material, pressure rating, and whether you’ll need access later.union vs coupling
+The choice depends on the material, pressure rating, and whether you’ll need to replace it later.union vs coupling

 1. What is A Pipe Coupling?

-Couplings are designed for strength and permanence, making them ideal for runs of pipe that aren't expected to be frequently altered.
+Couplings are designed for strength and permanence, making them ideal for runs of pipe that aren't expected to be frequently altered.coupling material

 • Materials

-Carbon steel, stainless steel, alloy steel, PVC, and plastic, among others.
+Galvanized carbon steel, stainless steel, black carbon steel, PVC, and CPVC, among others.

 • Connection methods